gmannings/JS_Number_Stack/README.md

 JS Number Stack
 ===============

-A set of stack implementations in JavaScript for filtering number values and providing a choice between high memory/low CPU and high memory/low CPU methods.
+A set of stack implementations in JavaScript for filtering number values and providing a choice between low memory/high CPU and high memory/low CPU methods.